After three successful years of building SEO, doubling organic traffic, and running cross-functional teams, I left Atlassian by the end of 2018.

 What is Atlassian?

 Honestly, I didn’t even know the brand “Atlassian” before I joined.
 Sure, I’ve been using Jira for over 10 years.
-But I didn’t know anything about its history, unique business model, Land
+But I didn’t know anything about its history, unique business model, Land and Expand, or how its products are marketed.

 All products come with strong, built-in viral loops: Jira is a collaborative issue tracker, Bitbucket is a code repository management platform, Confluence is a knowledge management CMS, Trello is a lightweight organizational app.
 Every product could be used by a single person, but it doesn’t make much sense.
 At the same time, Atlassian’s true power comes to shine when several products are combined.